mickenordin/nextcloud-db/mariadb/compose/README.md

 ### Restarting a MariaDB node

-Restarting a node is similar to stopping and starting a container:
+Restarting a node is a combination of stopping (`kill -S SIGTERM`) and starting a container:

 ```bash
 cd compose